How to Uninstall macOS Tahoe 26 Beta [Step-By-Step]

 4. Wait for the next official release of macOS, then update your Mac with Software Update.

-How to Uninstall macOS Sequoia Beta and Reinstall a Prior macOS
+How to Uninstall macOS Tahoe Beta and Reinstall a Prior macOS

-If you wish to downgrade macOS Sequoia beta to macOS Sonoma, Ventura, or earlier, you should put your Mac into Recovery Mode to do so.
+If you wish to downgrade macOS Tahoe beta to macOS Sonoma, Ventura, or earlier, you should put your Mac into Recovery Mode to do so.

 Step #1.
 Boot Your Mac In Recovery Mode